This article was originally published November 11, 2015.

 At the age of ten, Eva Mozes Kor and her twin sister Miriam were transported to Auschwitz.
 There Dr. Josef Mengele used the two girls along with other twins for medical experiments.
-Mozes Kor, who speaks internationally, went on to found the CANDLES Holocaust Museum in Terre Haute, Indiana.
+Mozes Kor went on to found the CANDLES Holocaust Museum in Terre Haute, Indiana.

 On January 27, 1945, four days before my eleventh birthday, Auschwitz was liberated by the Soviet army.
 I returned to my village in Romania to find that no one from my family other than Miriam had survived.